adeebamirza/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Adeeba Mirza is a PhD Scholar of Chemistry at the Graphic Era (Deemed to be University).
+Her research interests include nanotechnology, study of emulsions and environmental chemistry.
+Currently, She is developing a Superhydrophobic/Oleophilic Fabric using modified Nanotitania for the separation of Oil-water.
 {style="text-align: justify;"}